 In need of a powerful, but simple process that finetunes your business’s workflow processes and increases productivity?
 Conducting a regular start stop continue retrospective is a great option for CEOs and executives in charge of leading teams.
 Working through this method helps leaders take a moment with their employees to reflect on where the company has been, is currently at, and wants to go.
 Not only is it a great team-building exercise, but it is also an important part of developing an effective organizational strategy.
 By identifying what’s missing, what’s broken, and what’s working, business leaders can refine their strategic initiatives to be more in alignment with their overall vision.

-Below, find out more about what the start stop continue retrospective is, how to use it, and facilitating your first meeting using this method.
+Below, find out more about what the start stop continue retrospective is and how to use it so you can facilitate your first meeting using this method.

 What is the Start Stop Continue Method?

 Start stop continue is an action-oriented, proactive technique teams use to increase the effectiveness and productiveness of their workflow processes.
 When leaders facilitate this method, they meet with team members to discuss how the business can improve the actions the company takes to fulfill its mission.
 This happens through brainstorming actions, grouping ideas, voting, and discussing agreed upon priorities.

 This exercise does not require any type of project management software, although there are several companies that offer it.
 Many business owners use Excel, Google Sheets, a whiteboard, or a printout when adopting this particular method.
 Simply mark three columns “start,” “stop,” “continue” (from left to right) on the digital or physical resource used to conduct the meeting.